bkoelman/CSharpGuidelinesAnalyzer/README.md

 ## Get started

 * At the minimum, you need [Visual Studio](https://www.visualstudio.com/) 2015.
-About 50% of the rule analyzers depend on the `IOperation` API, which was introduced in Update 2.
+About 50% of the rule analyzers [require Update 2 or later](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).
 Without Update 2, those will remain silent.
 If you are using Update 3, you need to activate [Full Solution Analysis](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/Full%20Solution%20Analysis.md) for all analyzers to work.

 * From the NuGet package manager console: